Holographic superconductors at zero density: Discussion

 \section{Discussion}

-We have constructed holographic superconductors at zero density by promoting a neutral Einstein-scalar system to holographic superconductors.
+We have constructed holographic superconductors at zero density by promoting a neutral Einstein-scalar system to holographic superconductors, as an analytic realization of \cite{Faulkner:2010gj}.
 The ground state has an analytic solution, and its IR is a hyperscaling-violating geometry.
-The main conclusions are summarized as follows.

-\begin{itemize} \item We take a closer look at the IR geometry.
-This solution comes from a nontrivial neutral limit of an EMD system, and it helps us to have a better understanding of supergravity solutions.
+We take advantage of the fact that the following systems share the same background geometry at zero density when they intersect: \begin{itemize} \item[(a)] a nontrivial neutral limit of an EMD system with a three-exponential potential,

-\item We numerically construct the finite temperature solution and show that there are phase transitions.
-We calculate the free energy, and show that the hairy black hole has lower free energy lower under $T_c$.

-\item For studying the superconducting phase, we calculate the AC conductivity, and verify that there is a superconducting delta function, and a sum rule is satisfied as the temperature varies.